-Evaluations of xSPECT Bone
+Clinical evaluations of xSPECT Bone

-It has been shown that SPECT fused with CT has improved sensitivity, equal or improved specificity for differentiation of benign and malignant focal bone lesions in the axial skeleton with 82% and 94% for planar scintigraphy, 91% and 94% for SPECT, 100% and 100% for SPECT fused with CT.32 Even-Sapir et al. shows an improvement of sensitivity, specificity, negative and positive predictive values of SPECT/CT over planar imaging in high-risk prostate carcinoma patients.33 Despite these high clinical values of SPECT/CT, there is still improvement possible, and we propose the use of context-based reconstruction to further improve the clinical application.
+It has been shown that SPECT fused with CT has improved sensitivity, equal or improved specificity for differentiation of benign and malignant focal bone lesions in the axial skeleton with 82% and 94% for planar scintigraphy, 91% and 94% for SPECT, 100% and 100% for SPECT fused with CT.33 Even-Sapir et al. shows an improvement of sensitivity, specificity, negative and positive predictive values of SPECT/CT over planar imaging in high-risk prostate carcinoma patients.34 Despite these high clinical values of SPECT/CT, there is still improvement possible, and we propose the use of context-based reconstruction to further improve the clinical application.

 The new method described above was refined over several years based on feedback from various luminary sites.
 The readers took advantage of their respective patient populations and assessed image quality across various software updates as well as preferences for the parameter ranges used when fine-tuning the reconstruction.
 Throughout this collaboration, we used a 2-alternate force choice method and designed a research tool to examine the comparative image evaluation.
-(In some cases, we allow for reporting a tie, as decision times to pick one or the other became too lengthy.)
-A brief summary of the method and results are presented at the SNMMI 2013.34 Ultimately, these results are the basis for the final version of the reconstruction method and recommended parameter ranges in the product.
+A brief summary of the method and results are presented at the SNMMI 2013.35 Ultimately, these results are the basis for the final version of the reconstruction method and recommended parameter ranges in the product.